JMousqueton/Badware/README.md

 ## Description

-This Powershell ransomware crypt files using an X.509 public key certificate By Default the ransomware will crypt files in the c:\Data folder and save the X.509 public key certificat which is autogenerate in C:\YYYY-MM-DD-HHMM folder
+This Powershell ransomware crypt files using an X.509 public key certificate By Default the ransomware will crypt files in the C:\Data folder and save the X.509 public key certificat which is autogenerate in C:\YYYY-MM-DD-HHMM folder

 ## Author